 Kairos is God's time — not the tick of the clock but the fullness of purpose.
 Every event in redemptive history unfolds within a kairos: Creation, the Flood, the Exodus, the Incarnation, the Cross, the Resurrection, Pentecost, and the final Parousia.
 The pivotal declaration is Gal 4:4: "But when the fullness of time (τὸ πλήρωμα τοῦ χρόνου) had come, God sent forth his Son."
 History does not drift — it moves toward appointed moments of divine intervention, and the whole biblical narrative is structured around these kairos moments.

-Jesus opens his ministry with an announcement of kairos: "The time (ὁ καιρός) is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel" (Mark 1:15).
+Jesus opens His ministry with an announcement of kairos: "The time (ὁ καιρός) is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel" (Mark 1:15).
 His hour — the hour of the cross — dominates the Gospel of John: "My hour has not yet come" (2:4) gives way to "Father, the hour has come" (17:1).
 The entire cosmos bends around that kairos.
 The disciples are called to discern the signs of kairos (Matt 16:3) and to redeem the time, making the most of every opportunity (Eph 5:16; Col 4:5 — ἐξαγοράζεσθε τὸν καιρόν).

 Kairos does not appear directly in Webster 1828, as it is a Greek loanword that entered theological and scholarly English after his era.
 However, Webster defines SEASON (the closest English equivalent): "A fit or suitable time; a convenient or proper time or opportunity… To season, in theology, is to render profitable and saving."
 The concept of "the fit time" — appointed by providence — pervades Webster's treatment of time, opportunity, and providence throughout the dictionary.